OneDeadKey/kalamine/README.rst

 Install
 --------------------------------------------------------------------------------

-All you need is a Python environment:
+All you need is a Python environment with version >= 3.8:

 .. code-block:: bash